21 Split a Pull Request

 4. Contributor A and Contributor B create a feature branch called will_need_split.

-5. Contributor A and Contributor B add four commits of four files on will_need_split
+5. Contributor A and Contributor B add four separate commits, each editing a separate new file, on will_need_split

 6. Contributor A and Contributor B create a pull request to upstream from their will_need_split branch (including all four commits).

-7. Maintainer rejects the pull request, closing it and commenting “please split this up” (and direct which files go together, probably 2 in each.)
+7. Maintainer rejects the pull request, closing it and commenting “please split this up” and direct which commits/files go together, probably 2 commits in each PR.
+That direction creates the instructions for the contributors next step.

 8. Contributor A and Contributor B follow procedure above to end up with two new branches split_branch_1 and split_branch_2 send through separate pull requests with only the right commits/files in them.

-9. Maintainer eventually accepts each of the four split up pull requests.
+9. Maintainer eventually accepts/merges each of the four split up pull requests.